svanomm/web-search-mcp/README.md

 This server provides a `full-web-search` tool that:

 1. Takes a search query and optional number of results (1-10, default 5)
-2. Performs a Google search
+2. Performs a web search (tries Google, then DuckDuckGo if needed)
 3. Fetches full page content from each result URL
 4. Returns structured data with search results and extracted content